at Pomme de Terre State Park

 Visitors can view the natural areas of the park on two scenic hiking trails.
 On the Pittsburg side, Indian Point Trail meanders through a savanna woodland to a scenic platform overlooking the lake.
 Shorter hikes are possible using connector trails.
 Hikers along this trail, in season, may see large yellow Missouri evening primroses, purple coneflowers or rose verbena, plus native grasses such as big bluestem, little bluestem and Indian grass.
 On the Hermitage side, hikers will travel through a more heavily wooded area and follow the rocky bluffs along the lake on Cedar Bluff Trail.
 Visitors may get a glimpse of deer, turkey, squirrel, prairie warbler, bluebird, purple finch or cedar waxwing on either trail.

 Overnight guests can choose from basic, electric and electric/water campsites scattered in both areas of the park.
 Camping areas feature modern restrooms, hot showers, laundry facilities and a dumping station.
-Guests also have the option to stay in a yurt or lake house.
+Guests also have the option to stay in a yurt, lake house, camper cabin or full-service marina cabin.